 A 45-minute flight from Barbados takes you to the idyllic island of Bequia and its untouched beauty.
 The island has a deeply rooted seafaring heritage of fishing, whaling and boat building; today, visitors can watch local craftsmen carving intricate models of the island’s traditional double-ended fishing boats.
 Secluded beaches and green hills are a stunning backdrop for activities including diving, sailing and hiking.
 The charming Bequia Beach Hotel is in Friendship Bay on one of Bequia’s best beaches and has a serene setting, laid-back vibe and superb cuisine.

-Lapped by crystal-clear waters, Casuarina Beach runs the length of the western side of Palm Island and is regarded as one of the finest beaches in the Grenadines – sink your toes into white sands lapped by crystal-clear turquoise waters.
+Lapped by crystal-clear waters, Casuarina Beach runs the length of the western side of Palm Island and is regarded as one of the finest beaches in the Grenadines – sink your toes into white sands lapped by crystal-clear waters.
 Bequia’s capital, the sleepy harbour town of Port Elizabeth, is located at the heart of Admiralty Bay on the west coast of the island.
 This natural harbour is a popular mooring site for yachts and nearby Princess Margaret Beach offers a glorious sweep of white sand.
 The sugar-white sands of Friendship Bay lie on the southeast coast of Bequia and its sheltered waters are ideal for watersports.

 The Grenadines are renowned for their superb diving, shallow-water reefs and abundant marine life which can be seen at depths of only 25 feet.
 The islands also offer some of the best sailing in the Caribbean.
-Charter a boat or book a day trip from Palm Island or Bequia to visit nearby islands and discover secluded beaches, lush forest and colourful marine life.
-The island of Mustique exudes a sophisticated air and lures the rich and famous with its pristine white sands, secluded hillsides and exclusive villas.
+Charter a boat or book a day trip from Palm Island or Bequia to visit nearby islands and discover secluded beaches, tropical forest and colourful marine life.
+The island of Mustique exudes a sophisticated air and lures the rich and famous with its pristine white sands and exclusive villas.

 Canouan is Carib for the ‘Island of Turtles’ and this tiny gem of an island features gorgeous beaches, a beautiful barrier reef and an 18-hole championship golf course.
 The pristine talcum-powder sands and turquoise waters of the spectacular Tobago Cays epitomise the Caribbean dream of deserted paradise islands.
 This archipelago of uninhabited islands is home to a national marine park where you can explore stunning coral reefs and sea turtle nesting sites.